-Gyms in Queensland are expected to re-open on June 13, the date when the state is expected to enter stage two of the federal government’s recovery plan.
+Gyms in Queensland opened on June 13, the date when the state is expected to enter stage two of the federal government’s recovery plan.

-From June 13, gyms are expected to allow up to 20 patrons in at a time.
+Gyms are now allowed up to 20 patrons at a time.
 Gyms will need to ensure thorough sanitisation of gym equipment, as well as social distancing during sweat sessions.

 Currently, Queenslanders are allowed to partake in outdoor activities.
 Up to 10 people can play non-contact sports, attend out-door boot camps and group training sessions.

-Gyms in Western Australia re-opened on May 18, as the state entered stage two of the recovery plan.
-Gyms in Western Australia are to open for 20 people.
+Gyms in Western Australia opened on May 18, as the state entered stage two of the recovery plan.
+Gyms in Western Australia are open for 20 people at a time.

 During this preliminary stage, patrons will be asked to bring as much of their own equipment as they can, such as yoga mats and boxing gloves.

 Gyms will be avoiding the use of shared equipment during work-out sessions where possible and each business has been instructed to follow strict cleaning schedules to ensure that adequate disinfection is in place.

 Ten people can now meet in Western Australia for recreational purposes, including outdoor boot camps and non-contact sports, as long as social distancing is in place.